CRIME DOESN'T PAY, CRIME STOPPERS DOES

 The endless outpouring of anonymous tips, dedication to reducing crime and facilitate justice make Durham Region a safer place to call home.

-For 35 years, this program has been an outstanding success.
-This year, Durham Regional Crime Stoppers aims to continue keeping our neighborhoods safe by targeting human trafficking and drug related crimes.
+Durham Regional Crime Stoppers aims to continue keeping our neighborhoods safe by targeting human trafficking and drug related crimes.

 Remember, crime doesn’t pay but Crime Stoppers does